oracle/docker-images/OracleAnalytics/README.md

 You can create an Oracle Database container by using an [OracleDatabase](https://github.com/oracle/docker-images/tree/master/OracleDatabase) image.
-Follow these instructions to create a 12.1 or 12.2 Enterprise Edition database.
+Follow these instructions to create a 12.1+ / 12.2+ / 19+ / 21c / 23ai Enterprise Edition database.

 ## Oracle Analytics Server Container Image Creation